 The San Diego rental market is hot, and it's easy to see why property owners are investing in the greater San Diego area, but what sets each area apart?
 El Cajon consists of 14.4 square miles in a valley east of San Diego.
 With around 100,000 residents, the area is known for families and suburban homes in the greater San Diego area.
-For real estate investors looking into purchasing a single-family home, El Cajon may be a good neighborhood within the San Diego area to consider.
+For real estate investors looking into purchasing a single-family home, El Cajon is a good neighborhood within the San Diego area to consider.

 El Cajon Housing History

 El Cajon has a history of providing food and entertainment to travelers to and from San Diego.
 As a stop on the way to 1800's gold territory, the area was eventually incorporated as its own town in 1912.
 Later travelers would know the area for its Frontier Town theme park with simulated western shootouts.
 When these attractions eventually closed down, the area became dominated by single-family homes and smaller industry, shaping the El Cajon community you see today.

 Most recent census data shows 35,850 homes in the El Cajon area.
 Some additional housing facts include.